Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-domain-recipes.md

 - Purchase, register, and set up `myhub.link` on Amazon Route 53.
 - Purchase, register, and set up an *internal domain* on Amazon Route 53.
 This can be any name you want, and will not be seen by users.
 For example `mysite-internal.com`.
 - If you want a domain other than the internal domain for sent email, purchase, register and set up an *email domain* on Route 53.
 This will be used for outgoing email.
 If you have an existing email provider, you don't need a custom email domain and can specify your internal domain.
 For example `mysite-mail.com`.
+- Follow the steps around SSL certificates in [Using an Existing Domain](./hubs-cloud-aws-existing-domain.md)
 - Specify the following when creating the stack:
   - **Site Domain Name**: `mysite.com`
   - **Site is Set Up On Route 53**: `No`